 It is time to make our connection, this will pull everything together and I will be able to start the enameling process.

 Here you can see all the parts and how they go together.
-As you have read in the beginning of my posting Tom has had several talented jewellers help him work on this project but he has differently been the Master of the smithing!
+As you have read at the beginning of my posting Tom has had several talented jewelers help him work on this project but he has differently been the Master of the smithing!
 And now it is on my bench to enamel.
 Check back as Mendocino Matilija Poppy evolves.
 Patsy and Tom

 I will enamel the stem and buds of the poppy first *)

 Progress, A demo of the plique a jour enameling.

 And here we are at the finals. )(U&^$^%#^#&%*

 The Matilija Poppy Brooch sold for $47,500.00 Yes, Yes Tom and I are happy!